How will the new Fit For Work service affect your business?

 The service is free and employees may be assisted to return to work more quickly, saving you money.
 There is also a new tax exemption where employers fund Fit for Work or employer-arranged occupational health treatments.

 It may be helpful to plan who within your management team will be the point of contact for “Fit for Work” enquiries.
-If you have any more questions, get in touch.
+If you have any more questions, book a consultation.

 By MIke Fitzsimmons